Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** To make more varied or different.
 **Sentence:** Farmers are advised to diversify their crops to reduce the risk of total crop failure.
 **Conversation:**
-A – Why do you plant so many different crops?
+A – Why do you plant so many different crops
 B – I diversify to avoid losing everything if one crop fails.

 ---